mastodon/documentation/Contributing-to-Mastodon/Translating.md

 3. Translate the right-side values from English to your language.
 Keep the indentation and punctuation.

 Since Devise and Doorkeeper are popular libraries, there may already be translation files for your language available on the Internet.
-[Devise's Wiki](https://github.com/plataformatec/devise/wiki/I18n) and [doorkeeper-i18n](https://github.com/doorkeeper-gem/doorkeeper-i18n) are official sources for these translations, respectively.
+[Devise’s Wiki](https://github.com/plataformatec/devise/wiki/I18n) and [doorkeeper-i18n](https://github.com/doorkeeper-gem/doorkeeper-i18n) are official sources for these translations, respectively.

 ### Declaring the language